specs + or - 10% depending on builder's workmanship. Hull weight means

 complete but empty with minimal hardware.Displacement is designed displacement,

-DE25 is the enlarged and stretched, long cabin version of our DE23.
-She
+DE25 is a larger, long cockpit version of our DE23.

 hull.
 She is not a true lobster boat of the double wedge type or a pure